-If you lived in Uruguay instead of United States, you would:
+If you moved to Uruguay from the United States, you would:

 MAKE 68.6% LESS MONEY EVERY YEAR

 In United States, the GDP per capita is $52,800.00 per capita,

 while in Uruguay, that number is $16,600.00 per capita.